Andrea-Bruno/PayPal/README.md

 ---

+## Tutorial

+This is a minimalist, distraction-free example of a website with an online purchase of a service, and an event notification of the purchase completion.
+We recommend that you start by looking at this example: [Tutorial on GitHub](https://github.com/Andrea-Bruno/Blazor-Auto-GUI-generator-samples/tree/master/PayPalIntegration)
+___
 ## 🔧 **PayPalIpnMiddleware**
 The `PayPalIpnMiddleware` allows you to handle PayPal Instant Payment Notifications (IPN).
 This middleware verifies incoming notifications and triggers an event when a payment is successfully completed.